zokam1411/milestone-project-3/README.md

 - Using form put all requested details in fields: Category, Description, Photo, Payment, Contact
 - Click Place Ad button and click YES on confirmation modal.

 Result: Everything works as expected.
-After modal confirm user is redirected to his new ad page and he can see flash message.
+When modal confirmation is confirmed user is redirected to his new ad page and he can see flash message.
 If image is not provided, then default image will be used.

 3. As a Registered user, I want to Edit or Delete my ads.
 - From any page in application locate your username on navbar.
 - Click on dropdown menu and click My Profile.
 - On Profile page locate ad yo want to edit or delete.
 - To Edit ad:
-    - Click yellow EDIT button.
+    - Click yellow Edit button.
     - Using form, edit requested fields: Category, Description, Photo, Payment, Contact
-    - Click EDIT button and click YES on modal confirmation
+    - Click Edit button and click YES on modal confirmation
 - To DELETE ad:
-    - Click red DELETE button and click YES on modal confirmation.
+    - Click red delete button and click YES on modal confirmation.

 Result: Everything works as expected.
 After successfully editing user is redirected to updated ad so he can see changes immediately.
 Successfully delete redirecting user to his profile page.
 Both operations are confirmed by flash messages.